 Third, I started writing freelance to earn up some money for a carseat for Maddi.
 I’ve earned enough for her carseat, and now I’m saving up for Danny’s carseat.
 Definitely a worthwhile purchase in my book.
 Just takes a little time.
 The carseats they have now work, but I want to keep them rearfacing longer and it won’t be long until they reach the limit on the seats we have currently.
 It’s a really neat program and I’ve enjoyed writing for them…especially considering that most of what I’ve wrote, I had to write eventually anyways; it just gave me a little motivation and incentive to do it sooner!

 Fourth, I’ve been sewing… a lot.
 I’ve gotten pretty darn good at my diapers and have been experimenting with other styles, but I still love my pockets best.
-Lately, I’ve been making clothes a lot.
+Lately, I’ve been making clothes a lot, I am getting inspiration from the best vintage t-shirts in my closet.

 So as you can see, I’ve been getting pretty crafty.
 In the meantime, Dan’s been working on the bedroom trying to get that done before the new baby gets here.